Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/02-state-store/3-deploying-to-aca.md

 {:toc}
 </details>

-In this assignment, you will deploy the Azure Cosmos DB state store to Azure Container Apps (ACA).
+In this bonus assignment, you will deploy the Azure Cosmos DB state store to Azure Container Apps (ACA).
 You will use the [state management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/) provided by Dapr.

 {: .important-title }
 > Pre-requisite